Skip to Content

 This is your last chance for intervention if you are going to prevent the meltdown.

-When your child is in a state of agitation their frustrations are incredibly close to overflowing into a full meltdown.
-Their fight or flight instinct is going to take over.
+When your child is in a state of agitation, their frustrations are incredibly close to overflowing into a full meltdown.
+Their fight-or-flight instinct is going to take over.

 1. Answer the question – why?

-What purpose does the behavior have?
+You’ve presumably missed the trigger or caught the trigger too late.
+So, ask yourself now: What purpose does the behavior have?
 Understanding why your child is acting a certain way is the key to changing it.

 3. Give Your Child Reasonable Options/Choices